 There’s also the border-free zone, called the Schengen area, where internal borders have been abolished.
 Typically, U.S. citizens are issued 90 days visa-free to travel within the Schengen area.
 This is what allows you to take a bus from Portugal to Spain or a train from France to Slovenia without needing to pull out your passport along the way.

 Eager to know the latest travel updates?
 Read our travel news briefing, updated weekly!

 Who is allowed to travel to the EU?

 The Council of the European Union has recommendations indicating which third-country nationals (i.e. non-EU citizens) should be allowed entry for non-essential travel (i.e. tourism), among other things.
 The list is reviewed and updated regularly based on predefined objective criteria, “including the health situation, the ability to apply containment measures during travel, and reciprocity considerations, taking into account data from relevant sources such as the European Centre for Disease Prevention and Control and the World Health Organisation,” according to the European Commission.

-As of the last update of the list (released on January 28, 2021), Member States are encouraged to gradually lift travel restrictions for the residents of the following countries (i.e. so that they may enter for non-essential travel):
+As of the last update of the list (released on June 16, 2021), Member States are encouraged to gradually lift travel restrictions at external borders for the residents of the following countries (i.e. so that they may enter for non-essential travel):

 - New Zealand

 - China, including the Special Administrative Regions of Hong Kong and Macao, subject to confirmation of reciprocity